 I tell you, whoever acknowledges me before men, the Son of Man will also acknowledge him before the angels of God.
 But he who disowns me before men will be disowned before the angels of God.
 (Luke 12:8-9)

 Right there you have a baseball bat for whacking every single believer who has been cowardly in their witness.
 Well, you would, if Jesus didn’t immediately follow up with this:

 And everyone who speaks a word against the Son of Man will be forgiven, but anyone who blasphemes against the Holy Spirit will not be forgiven.
-(Lk 12:10)
+(Luke 12:10)

 The blasphemy of the Holy Spirit

-When He comes, He will convict the world of guilt in regard to sin and righteousness and judgment: in regard to sin, because men do not believe in me; in regard to righteousness, because I am going to the Father, where you can see me no longer; and in regard to judgment, because the prince of this world now stands condemned.
-(Jn 16:8-11)
+When he comes, he will convict the world of guilt in regard to sin and righteousness and judgment: in regard to sin, because men do not believe in me; in regard to righteousness, because I am going to the Father, where you can see me no longer; and in regard to judgment, because the prince of this world now stands condemned.
+(John 16:8-11)

 Jesus said his blood would be poured out for the forgiveness of sins (Matt 26:28).
 If all the sins and blasphemies of men were forgiven at the cross, there’s only one sin the Holy Spirit can convict you of: “in regard to sin, because men do not believe in me.”

 Do you believe that you have been eternally redeemed through the blood of Jesus (Heb 9:12)?
 Do you believe the Spirit-inspired scriptures when they declare that Jesus’ sacrifice has done away with sin once and for all (Heb 9:26)?
 If not, you are resisting his conviction and calling him a liar.
 I’m sorry to be so blunt, but the stakes are high.